 In the low $\text{SNR}_\text{in}$ regime, the filtering performance is predominantly determined by the output noise power, and MF and WF perform significantly better than RF.
 This is because, with RF, the element-wise division applied to non-constant modulus symbols leads to a substantial amplification of the output noise.
 In the medium $\text{SNR}_\text{in}$ regime, the sensing performance is jointly affected by the signaling randomness and the amplified noise power, while WF still provides the best focusing performance.
 In the high $\text{SNR}_\text{in}$ regime, RF and WF achieve similar sensing performance and clearly outperform MF, as the impact of randomness becomes dominant over noise and can be effectively mitigated via the reciprocal operation.
-Overall, WF outperforms both RF and MF across all considered $\text{SNR}_\text{in}$ conditions, but it requires prior knowledge of $\text{SNR}_\text{in}$, which introduces additional implementation overhead\footnote{The transmitted power of conventional spaceborne and airborne SAR systems is typically high.
+Overall, WF outperforms both RF and MF across all considered $\text{SNR}_\text{in}$ conditions\footnote{The transmitted power of conventional spaceborne and airborne SAR systems is typically high.
 In contrast, low-power, miniaturized UAV-SAR systems generally has a much lower power, especially when the communication module is multiplexed for imaging purposes.
 From this perspective, MF/WF may be a more suitable choice for the considered LAWNs scenario.}.

-To more precisely quantify the imaging performance among RF, MF and WF, we plot the NMSE versus $\text{SNR}_\text{in}$ in Fig.~\ref{figure6}, using the phase shift keying (PSK)-modulated data symbols as the ideal sensing baseline.
-As expected, WF becomes equivalent to RF in the high $\text{SNR}_\text{in}$ regime ($\mathrm{SNR_{in}\geq 25 \ dB}$) and approaches MF in the low $\text{SNR}_\text{in}$ regime ($\mathrm{SNR_{in}\leq -5 \ dB}$).
+To more precisely quantify the imaging performance among RF, MF and WF, we plot the NMSE versus $\text{SNR}_\text{in}$ in Fig.~\ref{figure6}, using the phase shift keying (PSK)-modulated data symbols as the sensing baseline.
+As expected, WF becomes equivalent to RF in high $\text{SNR}_\text{in}$ regime ($\mathrm{SNR_{in}\geq 25 \ dB}$) and approaches MF in low $\text{SNR}_\text{in}$ regime ($\mathrm{SNR_{in}\leq -5 \ dB}$).
 These trends are consistent with the qualitative observations in Fig.~\ref{figure2}.